Young children live in a rich world of imaginative play and discovery. They are completely open and deeply influenced by all that surrounds them.

 The teacher guides the child through the daily activities, always striving to be a model that is worthy of imitation.

-Nursery offers five sessions per week for young children from 3 – 4 years Monday to Friday 8.45pm – 12.45pm.
+Nursery offers up to five sessions per week for young children aged 3 – 4 years.

-Playgroup is an opportunity for parents and caregivers with young children (birth to 3 years) to gather with the Playgroup leader for a relaxed and rhythmical morning of singing, free play and morning tea before ending with a story.
+Pēpi Aroha Playgroup is an opportunity for parents and caregivers with young children (birth to 3 years) to gather with the Pēpi Aroha leader for a relaxed and rhythmical morning of singing, free play and morning tea before ending with a story.
 It’s a great introduction to Steiner education.

 “My toddler seems to be more relaxed in this environment than any of the other places I’ve tried.”